Meet The Team of

 CHER MORGAN HER

-EXECUTIVE DIRECTOR
+CO-EXECUTIVE DIRECTOR

 Morgan Her’s community involvement began as a parental caregiver and family-oriented event coordinator.
 From organizing neighborhood activities in Saint Paul, MN to connecting soccer families across the country, Morgan’s passion for collaboration and care led him to bigger projects for Hmong soccer families.
 Based in the Twin Cities, MN, Morgan Her is the Co-Founder of Hmong Soccer Kids (HSK), a community resource and network for families and youth players for club placement and support nationwide.